Fermented Foods

 The 2025 sauerkraut crossover trial above is the most important recent finding for this category: 100 g/day for four weeks shifts the microbiome toward butyrate producers in a matter of weeks, and the matrix does most of the work whether the cultures are live or pasteurized[27].
 Other 2024–2025 small trials in active populations replicate the gut-microbiome shift[28].

-The Czech kvašené zelí tradition (cabbage fermented in salt without vinegar, similar to German Sauerkraut) is functionally the same product.
+Traditional salt-fermented cabbage (fermented in brine without vinegar) is the same product.
 Industrial supermarket "kraut" pickled in vinegar is not — it never went through lactic-acid fermentation and lacks the metabolite profile.

 What's not in the data